peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 For each issue, the following things need to be considered:

 1. Does the solution or workaround actually solve the problem? (i.e. can the Service providers and End users actually use it instead of SI-UBL 1.2)
-2. If so, is it known when the solution is deployed (if it hasn't already been)?
+2. If so, is it known when the solution is deployed by users (if it hasn't already been)?
 3. If not, is the problem large enough to warrant a solution (i.e. is it a problem only very few parties have, and does it completely block them from using e-invoicing, or could they in theory do without?)
 4. If so, determine a new solution or workaround